ashish-patwal/TravellerApp/README.md

 #### A React native App to assist you in travel locations, hotels, restaurants and attractions with real time data fetching and map features

-_*A React Native app utilizing native-base and moti along with rapid api for data fetching*_
+_*A React Native app that utilizes native-base and moti along with rapid api for data fetching*_
 <br>
 <br>